 When Clementine was six years old, she and her 15-year-old sister, Clair, fled the massacre that was happening in their home country of Rwanda.
 In this riveting memoir, Clementine tells their story of rebuilding and reclaiming life on their own terms.

 This World Relief mini-series offers a global and a biblical perspective on the subjects of immigration, mass displacement and refugee resettlement, diving into current policies and practices and sharing stories of our collective human experience.

 This six-part series traces the U.S. refugee resettlement journey through the eyes of those directly experiencing it.
 Follow along as each episode brings the listener into the daily lives of refugees adjusting to life in the U.S.

-Born and raised in Burundi, Come Nzibarega shares his story of escaping torture and civil war.
-Today, Come works as an Employment Specialist for World Relief.
-Hear more of his story and hear why Come thinks refugee camps are the richest places in the world.
+Born and raised in Burundi, Come Nzibarega shares his story of escaping torture and civil war and why he thinks refugee camps are the richest places in the world.

 From flight and displacement to arrival and integration, this 7-minute animated video tells the true story of a refugee family’s experience in each stage of the refugee resettlement process.

 Navigating friendships with those who are different from us can be rewarding — and challenging!
 In this self-paced, online course you’ll learn essential skills for building empowering, long-lasting friendships with those who may differ from you in culture, socioeconomic status and religion, and best practices for supporting a friend who lives with trauma.
-Now through June 30, enroll for 50% off with code WORLDREFUGEEDAY50.
+During the month of June, enroll for 50% off with code WORLDREFUGEEDAY50.

 Take the challenge and discover God’s heart for those who have been displaced.
 Over the course of 40 days, read one Bible passage a day that speaks to God’s love for foreigners and refugees.